To Get a Parking Permit

 - Yellow C (Hub Deck)

-BACKGROUND: The Penn State Parking Office allots a specific number of passes for each lot.
+BACKGROUND: The Penn State Parking Office allocates a specific number of passes for each lot.
 EMS has the authority to determine how we distribute our allotment.

 - Brown A permits are distributed on the basis of seniority at Penn State and on the employees’ proximity to the Brown A lot.
 Employees who work in Steidle, Hosler, or Deike buildings will be given priority (again, based upon seniority).
-The Dean, Associate or Assistant Deans, Department Heads, and Institute Directors will always be offered a Brown A permit regardless of seniority
+Associate or Assistant Deans, Department Heads, and Institute Directors will always be offered a Brown A permit regardless of seniority.

-- The following lots are distributed to full time faculty and staff.
+- The following lots are distributed to full-time faculty and staff.
 This does not include graduate students or post-doctoral appointments, per Penn State policy.
-All appointments must be for more than 6 months to obtain a pass from the College.
-Appointments less than 6 months can obtain a pass directly from the parking office
+Appointments must be for durations of more than six months in an academic year to obtain a pass from the college.
+Appointments of less than six months can obtain a pass directly from the parking office.

 - Orange S